MOA 180 - Health Information Management & HIPAA » Fall 2022 » Practice Quiz 2

 Reviewing the record after discharge for required documentation such as the history and physical report is known as:

-A. quantitative analysis.
+A. qualitative analysis.

 C. record assembly.